I’ve always heard that people who speak their mind are rewarded at work. In fact, I’ve been told:

 6% of self-made millionaires gossip versus 79% of the poor.

 By participating in gossip, you’re indadvertedly limiting your future relationship building opportunities.

 Everyone doesn’t like coworker X for whatever reason and you kind of agree so you offer up your own opinion.

 Then two weeks later you need to work with person X and realize they aren’t so bad after all and you actually need a relationship with them to get something done – but everyone now thinks you’re two-faced for participating in the bashing of person X and now you’re their best friend.
 This sounds like middle school but it happens in offices across the country.

 Participating in gossip makes you look untrustworthy and unprofessional – even when the other person is participating too!

 People may wonder if you can use discretion and control your emotions if you so readily share your opinion of others.

-In some ways, people like to put predictable people in front of clients or in management.
+Managers like to put predictable people in front of clients and upper management.

 Don’t be a wild card and don’t tarnish your reputation talking about someone else!